tinykishore/tutorial-java-concurrency/res/tuTwo.md

-# Fields and methods of Thread class
+# Static fields and methods of Thread class

 Thread class implements the `Runnable` class which has a `run()` method.